Cruciate ligament tear: Surgery, rehabilitation, costs

 Which type of physician operates on a torn cruciate ligament?

 Here at Gelenk-Klinik we believe a close relationship between the physician and their patient is important.
 Meaning, you will be in the care of your treating physician from the initial appointment until after the cruciate ligament surgery.
 This physician is also responsible for your after-care.
 So, you will have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
-Our knee specialists are Dr. Baum, Prof. Dr. Ostermeier and PD Dr. Marquaß.
+Our knee specialists are Prof. Dr. Ostermeier, PD Dr. Marquaß and Dr. Dirk Hömig.

 Success rates after cruciate ligament surgery